scepter914/autoware-architecture-proposal/sensing/radar_pointcloud_message_design.md

 are considered.
 Compared with theses, `ros-perception/radar_msgs/msg/RadarScan.msg` aims to standardization in raw data of radar as discussed in [PR #1](https://github.com/ros-perception/radar_msgs/pull/1).
-I think following ROS standard is better architecture for OSS.
+I think following ROS standard is better architecture for open source softwares.

 ## survey